Scalingo/terraform-provider-encrypted/Readme.md

 ### Configuration

-To configure the provider you must give him an encryption key.
+To configure the provider you must give it an encryption key.

 ```
 provider "encrypted" {